akhub/Getting-and-Cleaning-Data/CodeBook.md

 67. "fBodyBodyGyroJerkMag.mean.."
 68. "fBodyBodyGyroJerkMag.std.."

-*Columns 3 to 68 are are all numeric numeric and represent accelerometer and gyroscope 3-axial measurements.
+*Columns 3 to 68 are are all numeric and represent accelerometer and gyroscope 3-axial measurements.
 Only mean and standard deviation are included.*